-Muslims around the world began fasting Sunday, May 5, to mark the start of the holy month of Ramadan.
+Muslims around the fast for a month during Ramadan.
 For a Muslim, this means waking up early, before the crack of dawn, to eat and pray.
-This will be a month-long observance where they avoid consuming food from sunrise to sunset and instead focus on prayer and reflection.
+Then, from sunrise to sunset, they avoid consuming food and, instead, focus on prayer and reflection.

 Here’s what you should know about Ramadan: